Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 Well, he had her there.

-"I will admit, there is a certain...crude entertainment value to your shenanigans, yes."
+"I will admit, there is a certain... crude entertainment value to your shenanigans, yes."

 He chittered in turn, this time innocently.
 "Good!
 That’s why I do it!
 ‘Cuz what’s the point o’ *anything* if’n ‘ya can’t get a pretty Female ta’ pant-grin at ‘ya?!"